Office of Admissions and Financial Aid

 The Perelman School of Medicine encourages students to obtain a broad education in the liberal arts, while undertaking preparation in the sciences that is appropriately rigorous.

 Science courses should include laboratory experience, which enables students to become active participants in problem solving.
 Laboratories are also important for learning technical skills that are used in the diagnosis of clinical problems.
-Because the content of courses varies among different educational institutions, the following outline of requisite knowledge and skills can be used as a guide in preparing for study in medical school.
+Because the content of courses varies among different educational institutions, the following competencies and skills can be used as a guide in preparing for study in medical school.

 Applicants must have competence in writing, speaking, and reading the English language; that is, they should have the ability: